 The course fee is:

-The course fee is € 2500.- in case of payment received before 26 February 2018 or € 2750.- in case of payment received on or after this date.
+The course fee is € 2.500 in case the booking is made before 12 February 2018 or € 2.750 in case the booking is made after this date.
 In the event of cancellation before 26 February 2018, a full refund will be granted, after this date, a 25% fee charge will be made.
-To facilitate enrolment of young PhD-students, a limited number of fellowships is available.
+To facilitate enrollment of young PhD-students, a limited number of fellowships is available.
 The course fee with fellowship is € 1250.-.
-To apply, please include a copy of your enrolment as a PhD-student from your university.
+To apply, please include a copy of your registration as a PhD-student from your university.

 The fee includes course materials, lunches, the buffet on Monday, April 9th and the course dinner on Thursday, April 12th.
 The fee does not cover other meals and lodging.